Jalalhejazi/Jalalhejazi/README.md

 # 🐝🐝🐝

-⚡ I am driven by a curiosity for technology and a love for learning by doing.
+⚡ I am driven by a curiosity for technology and a love for learning by doing 🚀

-⚡  currently working at DEMANT/Oticon 🚀

 ![Stats](https://github-readme-stats.vercel.app/api?username=Jalalhejazi&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)